jborden/ComputationalQM-Scripts/README.md

 # Perl scripts for Quantum Mechanical (QM) computational chemistry calculations using Gaussian 03 and ChemSol

 During my graduate work at Loyola University Chicago under the supervision of Dr. Jan Florian, I used the well-known Gaussian suite of QM computational chemistry programs along with ChemSol for the calculation of Langevin Dipoles solvation free energies.
 This project contains a set of utilities that I wrote for the submission and extraction of data during my dissertation project.
-These script can be used to produce Gnuplot output such as this:
+These scripts can be used to produce Gnuplot output such as this:
 ![PES](http://i.imgur.com/Qkfxm.png)

 ## Job submission